neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 You may ask yourself: _"How do I share my Quiz App with others now that I've finished it?"_

-Fret not, because we have one of many solutions for you.
-You need just a little time and a small amount of confidence, because what we're going to try to do is pretty easy and there's really not much that can go wrong.
+Here's one of many solutions!
+It's fairly easy and there's really not much that can go wrong.

 Here is a guide on how to deploy a repository on **Vercel**: